Coronavirus - if you're worried about working

 Check the guidelines for staying safe at work

-The government said people should work from home if possible until 1 August 2020.
-After 1 August 2020, Your employer can ask you to come back to the place you usually work, but they must do things to keep you safe from coronavirus.
+The government have said you should work from home if you can.
+If you can't, your employer must do things to keep you safe from coronavirus.
 This could be by:

 You can read the government guidance for making workplaces safe on GOV.UK.